NotMGR/Lib/README.md

 ### Add Users

-Add the all members and assign them to the appropriate Union.
+Add all members and assign them to the appropriate Union.

 ![Add Users](Screenshots/add_member.png)